The Unavoidable Imperative: Balancing Innovation with Responsible AI

 • Scalability: The data is stored and processed separately in this particular setting.
 So, when more space is needed for data storage, it can be increased without struggling with the processing of said data.

-• Cost Efficiency: Data Lakehouse is cheap when it comes to operational costs, they use cheaper storage like AWS S3 or Azure Data Lake Storage so that organizations can manage large volumes of data cost-effectively.
+• Cost Efficiency: Data Lakehouse is cheap when it comes to operational costs; they use cheaper storage like AWS S3 or Azure Data Lake Storage so that organizations can manage large volumes of data cost-effectively.
 Dremio also covered in their 2025 report that the primary reason for which organizations (Cited by 19% of respondents)choose Data Lakehouse is cost efficiency.

 • Unified Data Management: This means that all the data is kept on a single reliable source, giving much more accurate results.
 Ensuring easier data management with fewer errors.